 Save the document as a PHP file.
-If you can’t find the option to save it as PHP, just save it as a regular TXT file and change the extension of the file afterward inside its folder.
+If you can’t find the option to save it as PHP, save it as a regular TXT file and change the file’s extension afterward inside its folder.

 Step #2: Compress the PHP file into a ZIP file.

-Right-click on your freshly made PHP file and then click on ‘Compress YourCustomPlugin.php’.
-That will create a ZIP file that contains your plugin inside of it.
+Right-click on your freshly made PHP file and click on ‘Compress YourCustomPlugin.php.’
+That will create a ZIP file that contains your plugin inside it.
 We can move forward to the next and final step.

 Step #3: Upload and activate the new WordPress custom plugin.

-This step is an easy one and you probably did it a few times before.
+This step is easy, and you have probably done it a few times before.

-All you have left to do is log-in to your WordPress dashboard and navigate into Plugins->Add New.
+All you have left is to log in to your WordPress dashboard and navigate into Plugins->Add New.

-Click on ‘Upload Plugin’ and then ‘Choose file’.
-Choose the new ZIP file that we just created and click on ‘Install’ and then on ‘Activate’.
+Click on ‘Upload Plugin’ and then ‘Choose file.’
+Choose the new ZIP file we just created and click on ‘Install’ and ‘Activate.’

-That’s it, your new plugin is now up and running.
-You can now visit your website and make sure it’s working properly.
+That’s it.
+Your new plugin is now up and running.
+You can now visit your website and make sure it’s working correctly.

-You can now see the new plugin on the plugins page with all the other plugins that you have on your website.
+You can now see the new plugin on the plugins page with all the other plugins on your website.
 Feel free to activate, deactivate or delete it if necessary.

 How To Create a WordPress Plugin With Another Plugin

-However, we can make it even quicker and easier (I know.
+However, we can make it even quicker and more accessible (I know.
 Shocking, right!?).

-When we use another plugin to help us create our plugin, we can save time and skip both step one and step two above.
+When we use another plugin to help us create our plugin, we can save time and skip steps one and step two above.